top of page

 How are we doing it?

 Observations are recorded using the iNaturalist app, which sends data to the Atlas of Living Australia so that we are contributing to a nationwide species database.
-Verified observations data collected and shared via the iNaturalist app can be used by Scientists and other Organisations to help protect Nature.
+Verified observations data collected and shared via the iNaturalist app can be used by scientists and other organisations to help protect nature.

 How can you help?